cakephp/docs/en/plugins.rst

 and views and release them as a packaged application plugin that others can use in their CakePHP applications.
 Have a sweet user management module, simple blog, or web services module in one of your applications?
-Package it as a CakePHP plugin so you can pop it into other applications.
+Package it as a CakePHP plugin so you can reuse it into other applications.

 The main tie between a plugin and the application it has been